Who Needs Short Term Health Insurance?

 Frequently Asked Questions

-Is short term health insurance worth it?
+Is short term health insurance worth it in 2026?

 Can I be denied short term health insurance?